 As an Amazon Associate I earn from qualifying purchases.

-When I was younger, office chairs for overweight people weren’t really a thing.
+When I was younger, office chairs for obese people weren’t really a thing.
 Or maybe I just didn’t notice because I wasn’t as fat as I am now.
-Whatever the reason, I didn’t think about it until my work chair started making some pretty concerning sounds.
+Whatever the reason, I hadn’t give the issue a single though until my work chair started making some pretty concerning sounds.

 I know I’m not alone in this, but the point was really driven home in a Facebook message that I got through our blog page the other day.
 Here’s the gist of it: